What is Erik’s Wish?

 Badiene’s only child, Erik Emanuel Boelkow was diagnosed with Acute Myelogenous Leukemia.
 Erik’s best chance for survival was a bone marrow transplant with marrow from a healthy donor.
 No donor was found and Erik died.

 As a tribute to his life, Badiene created a show called “Erik’s Wish.”
-Erik’s Wish debuted in May of 1998 to a standing-room-only crowd.
+The fundraiser debuted to a standing-room-only crowd in Cherry hill, NJ.
 The poignant but fun-filled evening weaves through the fabric of her life, culminating with her struggle with tragedy, and her subsequent triumph through spiritual renewal.
 Erik’s Wish was established to memorialize her son and to raise funds for the International Leukemia Organization, a nonprofit organization founded by Badiene and Erik to test potential marrow donors, and to fund adjunctive research projects.

 The Wish Foundations told Erik that they could not do that particular wish, and asked him if he preferred to go to Disneyland or to Europe.
 “No, thank you,” Erik replied.
 “I’ve lived a good 12 years.
 I’ve traveled all over the world and have all the materialistic things I need.
 We have to help the little kids who have lived their whole lives in the hospital.
 They’ve never experienced life.
 We have to find them all donors, and we have to make sure that there’s another cure besides this torture of chemo and radiation.”